-- a) Urban properties: - a.1) Allotment the division of a plot of land into lots with the installation of the necessary infrastructure, i.e., serviced lots (e.g., streets, water, sewage, electricity for transfer to public agencies upon conclusion) prepared and ready for sale.
-There Federal Law no. 13,465/17 permits a local municipality to control access to allotments, which has resulted in a fierce debate about the legality of access control to such allotments which, as a result, ended; - a.2) Land division the division of a plot of land into lots without the installation of infrastructure (because the plot already has access to the necessary infrastructure); - a.3) Real Estate Development real estate developments are regulated by Law 4,591/64, thus created by dividing a piece/portion of real estate into several individual/separate and private constructed units, whereby an undivided interest in the real estate is established/registered in each unit.
-For the development and sale of hotel units with the hotel and lease administrations included the Securities Commission's Normative Ruling no 602/18 must be also observed; - a.4) Plots under the condominium regime type of real estate development also regulated by Federal Law no 13,465/17, this type of condominium entails division of plots into lots, without improvements, created/developed as individual units with the remaining areas registered as communal property.
-39
+- a) Urban properties: - a.1) Allotment the division of a plot of land into lots with the installation of the necessary infra-structure, i.e. serviced lots (e.g. streets, water, sewage, electricity for transfer to public agencies upon conclusion) prepared and ready for sale, ruled by Law no. 6,766/79.; - a.2) Land division the division of a plot of land into lots without the installation of infrastructure (because the plot already has access to the necessary infrastructure); - a.3) Real Estate Development real estate developments are regulated by Law 4,591/64, which stipulated the division of a parcel of a property into several individual and private units.
+The division establishes a register for each unit.
+Additionally, for the development and sale of hotel units including hotel and lease management, it is also necessarv to comply with the Securities Commission's Normative Ruling no 602/18; - a.4) Plots under the condominium regime - regulated by Federal Law 13,465/17, this of no type condominium entails division of plots lots, without into improvements, created/developed individual units with as the remaining areas registered as communal property.